TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-To start enumerating some information about the system, we will run a typical `netexec` oneliner:
+To start enumerating information about the system, we will run a typical `netexec` oneliner:

 <br />